IntuitionLabs

 Performance Claims: Revisto’s publicity (Tech news from 2023) highlights significant efficiency gains.
 For example, it “uses AI to automate and optimize the traditionally slow and manual MLR review process”, enabling faster time-to-market ([17]).
 The company boldly projects saving “an estimated $15 million or more per brand annually” by cutting MLR costs ([9]).
 This figure accounts for reduced reviewer labor and quicker campaign launches.
 Such numbers are marketing assertions, but they underscore that Revisto believes its impact is very large.

-Investor Backing: Revisto has attracted investment (Eli Lilly participated) emphasizing confidence in its approach.
-The team brings pharma experience, which may make their AI models more clinically accurate.
-It is still early-stage, so real-world adoption is growing but less proven than Veeva.
-However, having customers trialing Revisto has shown time savings.
-One case study (cited by Revisto) describes a Top-5 pharma using Revisto to eliminate “bottlenecks” in review, with marketing executives quantifying the acceleration.
+Investor Backing: Revisto's $6M in total funding – including strategic participation from Eli Lilly – emphasizes pharma industry confidence in its approach.
+The team brings deep pharma experience, which may make their AI models more clinically accurate.
+While still early-stage, real-world adoption is growing; case studies describe Top-5 pharma companies using Revisto to eliminate “bottlenecks” in review, with marketing executives quantifying the acceleration.

 Citation: According to a MarTech press piece, “Revisto automates the MLR review process, enabling companies to accelerate the time it takes to bring promotional materials to market while ensuring they comply with strict regulatory guidelines” ([17]).
 This summarizes Revisto’s value proposition – speed coupled with compliance.